The Review of Model Defamation Provisions – Stage 2 Discussion Paper is the first step in the second stage of the review of the MDPs.

 When enacted in state and territory legislation, the amendments will reset defamation law.
 They will improve the balance between protecting individual reputations and freedom of expression, particularly in matters of public interest.

 Key changes include:

 CAG also agreed to progress a second stage reform process focusing on the responsibilities and liability of digital platforms for defamatory content published online, as well as other issues Attorneys-General ask the DWP to consider.
-The Stage 2 process will also be led by NSW.

 The Model Defamation Provisions were endorsed in 2005 and each state and territory enacted legislation to implement the provisions.
 While responsibility for defamation law falls to individual states and territories, a national approach to reform is essential.

 Led by the NSW Department of Communities and Justice, the Defamation Working Party invited feedback on draft amendments to the Model Defamation Provisions [PDF, 234kb].
 An unofficial consolidation [PDF, 441kb] was also prepared to assist review, which tracks the draft amendments to the existing Model Defamation Provisions.

 The accompanying Background Paper [PDF, 455kb] explained the policy rationale for the proposed amendments and confirmed the position of the Council of Attorneys-General on each question raised in the Discussion Paper which was released in February 2019 [PDF, 700kb].